algolia/magento/_src/m2-indexing.md

 <figure>
     <img src="../../../img/m2-show_categories.png" class="img-responsive" alt="Show categories">
-    <figcaption>Show categories that are not included in navigation menu configuration</figcaption>
+    <figcaption>Show categories that are not included in the navigation menu configuration</figcaption>
 </figure>

 Based on this setting, the extension will either index all categories or only the categories that are configured to be included in the navigation menu.